Turkey–United States relations: Iran (nuclear deal, arms embargo, oil trading controversy)

-A separate report presented to Obama by the U.S. Commission on International Religious Freedom, which had previously urged him to raise the subject of religious freedom during his 2009 presidential visit to Turkey, concluded that Turkey's interpretation of secularism “resulted in violations of religious freedoms for many of the country's citizens, including members of the majority and, especially, minority religious communities”.
+Turkey, India and China opposed the adoption of a new round of sanctions, claiming the "Tehran Declaration" could be improved, rather than discarded.
+Opposition in the U.S. condemned the move, with claims that Turkey is not in the Western camp.
+Turkey's objection to the U.S. sanctions resulted in the U.S. Congress delaying arms sales sought by the Turkish military.
+On August 17, 2010, a separate report presented to Obama by the U.S. Commission on International Religious Freedom, which had previously urged him to raise the subject of religious freedom during his 2009 presidential visit to Turkey, concluded that Turkey's interpretation of secularism "resulted in violations of religious freedoms for many of the country's citizens, including members of the majority and, especially, minority religious communities".
 Obama said that future arms sales would depend on Turkish policies.